ebnerl1/usma_swarm/usma_files/serverSide/README.md

 - Update `index.html` file to read in `savedparse.js` (line 26)
 - `./runServerSide.sh`

-### Other Notes (AK)
+### Other Notes

 - To run this in SITL vs live, there are 2 flags to update in behavior (search for flag) and 1-2 in the ServerSide.
-These switch local-host on/off
+These switch local-host on/off (AK)
-- If waypoint server crashes during run, can paste in data from `wp_data.tx` into `waypoint_server.py` finishedwp (line 30)
+- If waypoint server crashes during run, can paste in data from `wp_data.txt` into `waypoint_server.py` finishedwp (line 30) (AK)
+- The purpose of the variable finishedwp (a set) is to initialize the waypoint server in a state that already includes "finished" waypoints.
+The server immediately sends this data to each quad as well so that all members can begin the mission excluding the given points.
+This is useful in the event of a server crash (where otherwise the mission would have to start again from the very beginning), or if a certain area needs to be excluded.
+(ZP)
+- If a mission is halted and restarted, it is important to note that the `./runServerSide` command should not be used as it would clear out the parsed_data.js file.
+Instead, run ./killServerSide to clear out any orphaned processes, then run `python waypoint_server.py &` and then `firefox index.html` to manually start the waypoint server.
+(ZP)
+- In the event that the parsed_data.js file is cleared, a saved copy should still be available in the /archive directory.
+To extract the data from the log file, edit the `saver.py` file to open the desired log, and run `python saver.py` to produce the .js file.
+(ZP)